sairaatta/conquer_chess/docs/rulebook/README.md

 D.2.3.3    the move has been announced.

-D.2.4    Only then shall the opponent’s clock be started.
+D.2.4    Only then shall the opponent's clock be started.

 D.2.5    As far as points D.2.2 and D.2.3 are concerned, the normal rules are valid for the sighted player.